nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to add a non-basic module tag to a contact.
 2. EduMate assigns lessons to the contact.
 3. EduMate tags the module to the contact.
+4. EduMate displays a list of successfully added modules.
-4. EduMate displays the tagged person's information in the profile panel.
+5. EduMate displays the tagged person's information in the profile panel.

 **Extensions**